Anthony Quayle: Theatre

+Quayle played James Tyrone in the first UK production of Eugene O'Neill's Long Day's Journey Into Night (Globe Theatre, London, 1958).

 Quayle was artist-in-residence at the University of Tennessee in the mid-70s.
 He came to Knoxville in spring 1974, through a partnership with the Kennedy Center, starring in Henry Denker's The Headhunters, which rehearsed and opened at the Clarence Brown Theatre and then moved on to the Kennedy Center's Eisenhower Theatre.
 Quayle was appointed as professor in theatre in 1974.
 He taught classes as an artist in residence and served as artistic director of the Clarence Brown Company—a professional theatre company in residence at UT.
 He played in Everyman the same year.

 In 1984, he founded Compass Theatre Company, that he inaugurated with a tour of The Clandestine Marriage, directing and playing the part of Lord Ogleby.
 This production had a run at the Albery Theatre, London.
 With the same company he subsequently toured with a number of other plays, including Saint Joan, Dandy Dick and King Lear with himself in the title role.